-The purpose of antroduodenal manometry is to measure pressures in the stomach and small intestines before and after you eat.
+The purpose of 6-Hour antroduodenal manometry is to measure pressures in the stomach and small intestines before and after you eat.
 The measurements provide specific information on how your stomach and small intestines are working.
 The most common problems studied are:

 - Small intestinal bacterial overgrowth